dovetail-genomics/capture/docs/source/contact_map.rst

 .. admonition:: Tip no.1

-   Please note that if you have an older version of ``Juicer tools``, generating contact map directly from ``.pairs`` file may not be supported.
+   Please note,  that if you have an older version of ``Juicer tools``, generating contact maps directly from ``.pairs`` files may not be supported.
 We recommend updating to a newer version.
 As we tested, the ``pre`` utility of the version 1.22.01 support the .pairs to HiC function.

 **Command:**